Braundo/kubernetes-guide/docs/misc/upgrades.md

 **Version Skew Policy:**

-Kubernetes supports version skew of up to three minor versions between the master and node components.
+Kubernetes supports version skew of up to three minor versions between the master and Node components.
 Always ensure that your upgrade process respects these limits to prevent compatibility issues.
 <br><br>

 **Recommended Upgrade Strategy:**